BlockchainCommons/developer-web-site/_pages/musig-sequence-diagram.md

 **MuSig2** is a multisignature (multisig) protocol designed to allow multiple parties to collaborate in generating a single valid digital signature, even though each party has its own private key.
 MuSig2 improves upon earlier multisig protocols, offering greater **efficiency**, **security**, and **privacy**, particularly in situations requiring multi-party approvals (e.g., securing cryptocurrency transactions or authorizing joint decisions).

 Key advantages of MuSig2 include:
+- **Scalability**: MuSig2 offers aggregated Schnorr signatures that are always the same size, whether they are a single signature or a multisignature.
-- **Efficiency**: MuSig2 minimizes the number of interactions between signers, making it practical for real-world applications.
+- **Efficiency**: Compared to FROST and certain other multisig systems, MuSig2 minimizes the number of interactions between signers to just two rounds, making it practical for real-world applications.
-- **Security**: It ensures that signatures cannot be forged or altered, even if a malicious party attempts manipulation.
-- **Privacy**: The protocol obfuscates which participants contributed to the signature, making it impossible to identify how many signers were involved.
+- **Security**: MuSig's nonce aggregation protects against the purposeful or accidental introduction of an insecure nonce from a single party.
+- **Privacy**: Signature aggregation means that non-participants can't tell if a signature is a single-sig or multi-sig.
+When used in Taproot trees to enable threshold signing, MuSig's privacy advantages can increase because some leaves of allowable signatures are hidden.
+- **Accountability**: Participants can choose to prove that they participated in a signature, something that is not trivially possible with FROST and certain other signature systems.

 For more technical details, you can refer to:
 - [BIP 327: MuSig2](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki), the Bitcoin Improvement Proposal for the MuSig2 protocol.